DevAwizard/Born2BeRoot_Guide_by_anwu-yan/.github/README.md

 #### 154. Add OpenLiteSpeed Repository

 By default, OpenLiteSpeed is available in the Debian 11 base repository.
-To add the OpenLiteSpeed repository to your Debian system, execute the following command: wget -O - https://repo.litespeed.sh | sudo bash.
-This command downloads and executes a script that adds the OpenLiteSpeed repository to your system's software sources, allowing you to install OpenLiteSpeed using apt.
+To add the OpenLiteSpeed repository to your Debian system, execute the following command:

 ```bash
 wget -O - https://repo.litespeed.sh | sudo bash
 ```

+This command downloads and executes a script that adds the OpenLiteSpeed repository to your system's software sources, allowing you to install OpenLiteSpeed using apt.

 Downloads and executes the script from the OpenLiteSpeed repository to add it to your system.